 How do I choose the right color palette for my website?

 Start with your brand’s personality—do you want to feel bold and energetic or calm and trustworthy?
 Use color psychology to guide your choices and stick to a cohesive palette with two to four main colors.
-Tools like Adobe Color or Coolors can help you find complementary shades that enhance readability and visual appeal.
+Tools like Adobe Color or Coolors can help you find complementary shades that enhance readability and aesthetic appeal.

 What makes a beautiful website?